marktennenhouse/html-games/README.md

 ### Flappy Bird Edition
 1. Open `flappy-bird/index.html` in a web browser
-2. Configure piano input (or skip to use keyboard)
+2. Configure piano input (or skip to use keyboard/touch only)
    - Choose Note or Chord mode
    - Select which notes/chords control up and down
    - (Optional) Ensure the Piano Skill Tracker API is reachable if you want performance logs
 3. Adjust game speed if desired
-4. Click "Start Game"
+4. Click/tap "Start Game"
-5. Use UP/DOWN arrows or your configured piano input to control the bird
+5. Use UP/DOWN arrows, tap the on-screen touch controls, or play via your configured piano input to control the bird
 6. Avoid pipes, ground, and ceiling

 ## Switching Between Versions